Premise-based Multimodal Reasoning: Conditional Inference on Joint Textual and Visual Clues: Related Work

 \section{Related Work}

-\paragraph{The ABC Theory} The design of PMR is inspired by the ABC Theory \cite{abc} in social psychology.
-The theory represents a widely accepted framework for how one's behavioral patterns are created.
-It asserts that human behavior do not come directly from the events but from the interpretations we made.
-We apply the ABC theory to the designing of PMR which formulates the given premise as the prior belief, as shown in Figure \ref{ABC}.

-\paragraph{Visual Commonsense Reasoning (VCR)} VCR \cite{vcr} requires machines to understand an image and answer a multi-choice question.
+\paragraph{Multimodal Commonsense Reasoning} A series of tasks and datasets have been proposed for cross-modal commonsense reasoning.
+VCR \citep{vcr} is the most related work to the proposed PMR.
+It requires machines to understand a image and answer a multi-choice question.
 Specifically, questions are like `what is going to happen next', `infer the relationship between [personA] and [personB]' and `why is [personA] smiling', as well as the rationale why the answer is true.
-Since VCR collects its data from movie clips (without notifying movie names), we argue that the answers may vary according to the specific movie type, e.g. the question like `why is [personA] smiling' might have divergent answers in a horror movie and a romantic movie.

-Taking one step forward, different people who observe the image from different aspects or under different premises would have divergent understandings, and thus make different interpretations of the same image.
-As shown in the example in Figure \ref{mulaction} \uppercase\expandafter{\romannumeral1}\&\uppercase\expandafter{\romannumeral2}, without specifying a premise, all four hypothetical actions are reasonable in VCR.
-While in PMR, we provide the premise \textit{``[person2] is the mother of [person5].''}.
-To make the correct choice, machines have to perceive the image with the guidance of the premise.
-In essence, the premise in the PMR task would effectively narrow down the eligible actions with respect to the given image and thus require a higher level of human cognition on premises, questions as well as images.
-PMR is orthogonal to the contributions of VCR, as we encourage in-depth human-like reasoning with the specificity of premise while VCR focuses on common sense reasoning in the cross-modal setting.
+In the video understanding regime, VLEP \citep{lei2020more} is a dataset for future event prediction from videos.
+Given a video with aligned dialogue, and two possible future events, the AI system is required to choose the more likely event from two provided options.
+In the world of cross-modal commonsense graph, VisualCOMET \citep{park2020visualcomet} is a repository of Visual Commonsense Graphs that consists of 1.4 million textual descriptions of visual commonsense inferences.
+The proposed PMR is different from the above-mentioned dataset as we request the models to perceive and understand the source image with the supervision from a specified textual premise, and reason conditionally with joint visual and textual clues.

+\paragraph{Natural Language Inference} Early methods for textual NLI mainly relied on conventional, feature-based methods trained from small-scale datasets \cite{dagan}.
+The release of larger datasets, such as SNLI \citep{snli:emnlp2015}, MultiNLI \citep{williams2017broad}, made neural network methods feasible.
+In the field of cross-modal entailment, the SNLI-VE \citep{snli-ve} dataset casts the source image as the visual premise, and asks the inference model judge whether the specified textual hypothesis entails or contradicts with the visual premise.
+The proposed PMR can also be viewed as a cross-modal entailment task, however difference from SNLI-VE, both premise and hypothetical actions are textual, and the corresponding source images can be viewed as the supplementary evidence while judging the entailment labels.
+Besides, the existing textual and visual-related NLI tasks are formulated in a three-way classification, while the proposed PMR is model as a 4-choice classification task.